nvrsys/Guacamole-Setup/README.md

 	6. add-duo-mfa-guacamole.sh 		- Adds the Duo MFA extensions to Guacamole if not selected at install (optional)
 	7. add-ldap-auth-guacamole.sh 		- Adds the LDAP Active Directory extension to Guacamole and guides the specific LDAP setup requirements (optional)
 	8. add-totp-mfa-guacamole.sh  		- Adds the TOTP MFA extension to Guacamole if not selected at install (optional)
+	9. add-fail2ban.sh			- Adds and configures fail2ban to secure Guacamole against brute force attacks
-	9. backup-guacamole.sh 			- A simple Guacamole backup script
+	10. backup-guacamole.sh			- A simple Guacamole backup script
-	10. enable-guacd-ssl.sh 		- A hardening script to wrap an extra ssl layer between the guacd server and the Guacamole client (optional)
+	11. enable-guacd-ssl.sh 		- A hardening script to wrap an extra ssl layer between the guacd server and the Guacamole client (optional)
-	11. branding.jar			- An extension to customise the Guacomole login screen (optional)
+	12. branding.jar			- An extension to customise the Guacomole login screen (optional)

 							see: https://github.com/Zer0CoolX/guacamole-customize-loginscreen-extension

 Special thanks to: